 Dutch Dikes has been awarded a best book design of the Netherlands the ‘Best Verzorgde Boeken’, a honourable mention for ‘De Gouden Tulp’, the Dutch award for best informative book, a Deutsche Architektur Museum Architectural Book Award 2015 and a D&AD Pencil for best book design.

 Jannetje in ‘t Veld and Toon Koehorst have a background in both the arts and theoretical studies.
 Over the years we’ve worked on and researched the production of knowledge in a series of international artist-in-residencies.
 Notably in Beijing and Berlin.

 We hold teaching positions at the Design Academy Master program ‘Information Design’ and are regular visiting lecturers at diverse academies.

 Koehorst in ‘t Veld is organised as a collaborative practice that extends to include specialists in order to meet each project’s unique requirements.

-Over the years a host of talented young designers have worked for us including:
+Over the years a host of talented young designers have worked with us including:

-Noemi Trucco, Hamid Sallali, Karlijn Budel, Amy Wu, Rachel Sender, Merijn van Essen, Tim Kwasieckyj, Dianne Rijnbende, Jordy van den Nieuwendijk, Anna Kraus, Maria Geissler, Maria‑Louiza Ouranou, Julia de Blaauw, Joanne Hakkert, Maloe Brinkman, Jonathan Auch, Floor Weijs and Benjamin Sporken.
+Noemi Trucco, Hamid Sallali, Karlijn Budel, Amy Wu, Rachel Sender, Merijn van Essen, Tim Kwasieckyj, Dianne Rijnbende, Jordy van den Nieuwendijk, Anna Kraus, Maria Geissler, Maria‑Louiza Ouranou, Julia de Blaauw, Joanne Hakkert, Maloe Brinkman, Jonathan Auch, Terezie Štindlová, Jodie Wijermars, Sjors Rigters, Joanne van der Wal, Chris Boender, Floor Weijs, Phil Procter and Benjamin Sporken.